A Beginner's Guide To Essential Oils

 A cold-busting blend.

-Whenever I come down with a nasty cold, I make an aromatic mix with a synergy of three gentle, cooling oils with an affinity for the respiratory system that are high in monoterpenes and oxides.
+Whenever I come down with a nasty cold, I make an aromatic mix with a synergy of three gentle, cooling oils with potentially beneficial respiratory effects that are high in monoterpenes and oxides.

 Therefore, I use rosalina, eucalyptus radiata, and german chamomile.
 My goal is strictly therapeutic—to open up my stuffed nasal passages and help clear my foggy mind as quickly as possible, so I don’t worry too much about loving the aroma.
 Rosalina is gentle and effective, and eucalyptus radiata is less aggressive than other eucalyptus oils, and its immune system-enhancing properties make it a go-to upper-respiratory tonic that helps alleviate any sinus troubles.